harvard-lil/capstone/capstone/capweb/templates/docs/02_site_features/03_api.md

 With an API key of `abcd12345`, you would pass `Token abcd12345` to the `Authorization` header.

-A curl command would look like this:
+A `curl` command would look like this:

     curl -H "Authorization: Token abcd12345" "{{ case_url }}?full_case=true"

-In a program (python's request library in this example) it would look something like this:
+Using Python's `requests` library, it would look something like this:

     response = requests.get(
         '{{ case_url }}?full_case=true',